amnshrestha/openFace-mac-installation-wiki/Code-Layout.md

 - `./lib`
    - `local` - the actual meat of the code where the relevant computer vision algorithms reside
       - `LandmarkDetector` - The CLNF, CLM and CLM-Z algorithms together with face tracking code
-      - `FaceAnalyser` - Facial Action Unit detection and some useful code for extracting features for facial analysis, also includes gaze tracking modules
+      - `FaceAnalyser` - Facial Action Unit detection and some useful code for extracting features for facial analysis
+	  - `GazeAnalyser` - Code for extracting eye gaze
+	  - `Utilities` - Utility code for image and video reading, result recording, result visualization, and rotation and image manipulation
    - `3rdParty` - place for 3rd party libraries
       - `boost` - prepackaged relevant parts of the boost library
       - `OpenCV3.1` - prepackaged OpenCV 3.1 library that is used extensively internally to provide support for basic computer vision functionallity